dgunther2001/BIOS_Hardware_Simulation/README.md

 To run it in bash/zsh, run the command: <br />
 &emsp; => ./startup.sh <br />

-To run it no through a UNIX cmd line: <br />
+To run it through a UNIX cmd line: <br />
 &emsp; => docker build -t bios . <br />
 &emsp; => docker run --rm bios <br />